itpp-labs/pos-addons/pos_multi_session/README.rst

 Sync POS orders across multiple sessions
 ========================================

 POSes are able to work without synchronization.
 Different in behavior: each new order is immediately given a number.
-Avoid including unsynchronized POSes to multi session with mutually unclosed sessions.
-It may leads to temporary order numbers mixing.
+Avoid including unsynchronized POS to multi session with unclosed session.
+It may leads to errors.

 Tests: `<external_tests/README.rst>`__